qeeqbox/social-analyzer/README.md

 - Adding the generic websites detections (These need some reviewing, but I will try to add them in 2021)

 ## Resources
-- api.duckduckgo, google api, nodejs, bootstrap, selectize, jquery, wikipedia and font-awesome
+- DuckDuckGo API, Google API, NodeJS, bootstrap, selectize, jQuery, Wikipedia and font-awesome
-- Let me know if i missed a reference or resource!
+- Let me know if I missed a reference or resource!

 ## Disclaimer\Notes
 - This tool meant to be used locally (It does not have any type of Access Control)